rootstrap/ios-base/README.md

 Another alternative for managing sensitive files whithin the repo using Git-Secret can be found in the [**feature/git-secret**](https://github.com/rootstrap/ios-base/tree/feature/jenkins) branch

+## CI/CD configuration with Bitrise (updated on Dec 12th 2021)

+We are going to start using a tool called Bitrise to configure de CI/CD pipelines for mobiles apps.
+For Andoidr apps you can find how to do it in this link: https://www.notion.so/rootstrap/Android-CI-CD-26d4abd4f2454224be8f617110147366

-## Automated Build and Deployment using Fastlane
+## Automated Build and Deployment using Fastlane  (DEPRECATED)

 We use [Fastlane](https://docs.fastlane.tools) to automate code signing, building and release to TestFlight.